inwchamp1337/chatbot-on-rasberry-pi-zero-w/README.md

-# Open AI based Voice Chatbot in Raspberry Pi zero W
+## Open AI based Voice Chatbot in Raspberry Pi zero W
+#Project for the Second Year, First Semester Physiot Students at KMITL.
 ## Installation

 To install the required libraries, run the following commands in your terminal: